Cleopatra Selene II: Childhood

-Cleopatra Selene was born in approximately 40 BC in Egypt, as Queen Cleopatra VII's only daughter.
+Cleopatra Selene was born approximately 40 BC in Egypt, as Queen Cleopatra VII's only daughter.
 Her second name ("moon" in Ancient Greek) opposes the second name of her twin brother, Alexander Helios ("sun" in Ancient Greek).
-She was raised and highly educated in Alexandria in a manner appropriate for a princess.
+She was raised and highly educated in Alexandria in a manner appropriate for a Ptolemaic princess.
 The twins were formally acknowledged by their father, Triumvir Mark Antony, during a political meeting with their mother in 37 BC.
-Their younger brother, Ptolemy Antony Philadelphos, was born a year later.
+Their younger brother, Ptolemy Antony Philadelphos, was born approximately a year later.
 Their mother most likely planned for Selene to marry her older half-brother Caesarion, son of Cleopatra by Julius Caesar, after whom he was named.

 Over the next two years, Antony bestowed a great deal of land on Cleopatra and their children under his triumviral authority.
 In 34 BC, during the Donations of Alexandria, huge crowds assembled to witness the couple sit on golden thrones on a silver platform with Caesarion, Cleopatra Selene, Alexander Helios, and Ptolemy Philadelphus sitting on smaller ones below them.
 Antony declared Cleopatra to be Queen of Kings, Caesarion to be the true son of Julius Caesar and King of Egypt, and proceeded to bestow kingdoms of their own upon Selene and her brothers.
 She was made ruler of Cyrenaica and Libya.
 Neither of the children were old enough to assume control of their lands, but it was clear that their parents intended they should do so in the future.
 This event, along with Antony's marriage to Cleopatra and divorce of Octavia Minor, older sister of Octavian (future Roman Emperor Caesar Augustus), marked a turning point that led to the Final War of the Roman Republic.

 In 31 BC. during a naval battle at Actium, Antony and Cleopatra were defeated by Octavian.
 By the time Octavian arrived in Egypt in the summer of 30 BC, the couple had sent the children away.
 Caesarion went to India, but en route he was betrayed by his tutor, intercepted by Roman forces and executed.
-Selene, Alexander, and Ptolemy Philadelphos went south to Thebes.
+Cleopatra Selene, Alexander Helios, and Ptolemy Philadelphos were sent south to Thebes, but were apprehended by Roman soldiers en route and brought back to Alexandria.
 Meanwhile, their parents committed suicide as Octavian and his army invaded Egypt.
-The deaths of their mother and Caesarion left Selene and Alexander nominally in charge of Egypt until the kingdom was officially annexed by the Roman Empire two weeks later.
+The deaths of their mother Cleopatra VII and older half-brother Caesarion left Selene and Alexander as the nominal heirs to the throne of Egypt until the kingdom was officially annexed by the Roman Empire two weeks later, bringing the Ptolemaic Dynasty and the entirety of pharaonic Egypt to an end.